-Yes, it is recommended to use an UPS in a PC.
-It’s just because it serves as power supply backup when electricity is gone.
+Yes, it is recommended to use a UPS for a PC.
+It’s just because it serves as a power supply backup when electricity is gone.
 For a gaming PC, you’ll want a UPS that has the following features:

 - Automatic voltage regulation